- Solar panels cost around £8,400 on average

 And if solar panel owners want to make their panels completely carbon neutral (meaning they balance out any CO2 they release into the atmosphere by removing the same amount), they only need to have them for at least three years.
 After three years of use, a solar panel’s overall carbon footprint drops into the negatives, as it will have prevented more emissions from being released into the atmosphere than it took to create itself.

-Conservative MP Liz Truss and Prime Minister Rishi Sunak have both caused quite the ruckus in the energy industry, after claiming that solar panels are taking over the UK’s high-quality farmland.
+Former prime ministers Liz Truss and Rishi Sunak have both claimed in the past that solar panels take up t the UK’s high-quality farmland.
 This has also been echoed by various other Conservative MPs, who have described solar projects as hazards for rural communities and food supply.

 This myth couldn’t be further from the truth.